Registration is not yet open for this event. If you are interested in receiving more information please register your interest.

 The missing step between data collection and research progress is a lack of training for researchers in crucial skills for effectively managing and analysing large amounts of data.
 This hands on workshop teaches researchers the fundamental data skills they need to conduct their work, and provides high-quality, domain-specific training covering the full lifecycle of data-driven research.
 The domain-specific approach allows participants to tailor the data, content, and tools to reflect the specific data and analysis needs of different areas.

 The course is aimed at graduate students and other researchers in the life sciences who would like to learn good practices in data management and analysis.
-Students need not have any prior experience in computational research, but some familiarity with working with tabular data on a computer is welcome.
+The course is ideally suited to students without prior experience in computational research, but some familiarity with working with tabular data on a computer is welcome.

 - Data organisation and cleaning

 - Introduction to R

 - how to organise data and some practices for more effective data handling

 - to effectively clean and format data and automatically track any changes

 - to use R to handle, filter, and summarise tabular data

 - to use the split-apply-combine concept for data analysis

 - to visualise the results of these analyses in R using the ggplot2 library